axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/task-item-details.rst

    The ``taskItemDetailCustomPanel1``, ``taskItemDetailCustomPanel2``,
    The ``taskItemDetailCustomPanel3``, ``taskItemDetailCustomPanel4``,
    The ``taskItemDetailCustomPanel5`` and ``taskItemDetailCustomPanel6``
-   will be shown base on values in :ref:`Task Details JSON Configuration File<task-details-json-configuration-file>`.
+   will be shown base on value of :ref:`variables.PORTAL_TASK_DETAILS<task-details-configuration-variable>`.

 -  Add your custom code into that tag